PalisadoesFoundation/switchmap-ng/docs/docs/backend/Server.md

 - `Response` - JSON response indicating success or failure:
   - 400 if the request JSON is invalid or db_pass format is incorrect.
-  - 200 with {"status": "success"} on successful update.
+  - 200 with a JSON response: status set to "success"

 <a id="api.routes.post"></a>